Jungorend/tdb/README.md

 ```
 This would create shortcuts to all the pictures in the database that met one of these two requirements in a random order.
 It then starts the appropriate media viewer on the first image allowing them to be viewed.

-Only is built into tdb and ensures that 'frank' is the only tag of his type (say, 'friends'). or is also, which lets you chain queries.
+*only* is built into tdb and ensures that 'frank' is the only tag of his type (say, 'friends'). or is also, which lets you chain queries.

 Special words include:
--only
+- only
--or
+- or
--not
+- not
--others
+- others

 #### Adding your own language constructs:
 In the prior example,